UL-FRI/akademija-fri-www/content/english.md

 date: 2019-03-18T11:21:00.000Z
 bgImage: /uploads/fri-outside.jpg
 ---
 The **FRI academy** offers IT-oriented courses for professional staff and the general public.
-Important knowlege is presented by educators, researchers and external staff of the **Faculty of Computer and Information Science at the University of Ljubljana, Slovenia**.
+Important knowledge is presented by educators, researchers and external staff of the **Faculty of Computer and Information Science at the University of Ljubljana, Slovenia**.

 **OUR FOCUS**